JBlitzar/s1-cv/car-tracking/NOTES.md

 Now it's a matter of tuning the parameters so it works well.

 We have extra time on this project.
 I'm considering chopping five-second videos and labeling car masks at the end, then integrating over MOG2 and comparing to ground-truth masks.
 Then, I can just throw this through [Optuna](https://optuna.org/), since that works on any black-box metric.
 I did a similar thing to determine morphological parameters for a different computer vision project.
 It's not perfect, but it's something.

+TIme to start a new experiment in `mog2-morphological-optimization/`